mozilla/ActiveData/docs/Unittest Schema.md

 `result.subtests` Columns
 -------------------------

-Some tests contain *subtests*, which correspond to individual `assert` statements.
+Some test types have multiple individual results per top-level test, these are represented as *subtests*

 * `result.subtests.ordering` - *integer* for maintaining the original log ordering
 * `result.subtests.name` - *string* name of the subtest